 This file contains limits and memory requirements for ICM.
-It will be searched in the current directory (. /) first and, if not found, in the directory defined by the UNIX environmental variable \$ICMHOME or \$HOME / .icm/config/ directory (\$USERPROFILE/.icm/config/ for Windows), if present.
+It will be searched in the current directory ( . / ) first and, if not found, in the directory defined by the UNIX environmental variable \$ICMHOME or \$HOME/.icm/config/ directory ( \$USERPROFILE/.icm/config/ for Windows), if present.

 You may edit the file and change the limits.
-The MnArrays parameter controls sized of three types arrays: rarray, iarray and sarray.

 '''

 ICM configuration file.
 Free format

-Mn stands for "Maximal Number of'
+Mn stands for "Maximal Number of"

 Mx stands for "Maximal Size of"

 BufferSpace 2097152 # ICM will not let you decrease BufferSpace less than 131072

 MnResidueTypes 200

 MnSequences

 20000

+MnAlignments

-MnAlignments 1500
+1500

 MnProfiles

 40

 200

 MnGrobs

-MnArrays

-600

-MnTables

-140

 MnMaps

 40

+MnMacros

 400

-MnMacros

-XTermFont -fixed-medium---24- # to set font in the terminal window
+XTermFont -fixed-medium----24- # to set font in the terminal window

+xwsh

 default for SGI

-Xterm xwsh

-Xterm xterm
+Xterm

 default for Linux and other UNXes

+Xterm

+xterm

 '''

 2.23.17.
-Colors (icm.clr)
+Colors ( icm.clr )